thilinimfdo/fraud_detection/README.md

 The above Entity Relationship Diagram shows two main entities in the data set: Customer and the Transactions.
 Each transaction is coined with two customer data points: the cutomer sending the money (or originating the transaction) and the customer recieving the money.
 I plan to use PostGres SQL for this project.

+I have so far written the [script](https://github.com/thilinimfdo/fraud_detection/blob/main/data/csv_to_db.py) to transform the csv data to a sql lite database based on the above entity relationship diagram.

 ## Deployment

 I used Python sklearn to implement Random Forest.
 A separate train module is embedded so that if there is no trained model, the code initiate a model.